Print

 A rendering shows the manufacturing facility proposed by Epsilon Advanced Materials in Brunswick County.
 (Image courtesy of Epsilon Advanced Materials)

-At the time of the project's announcement, company officials said they expected to break ground on the facility in 2024, begin operations by 2026 and reach full capacity by 2031.
-Since then, Early acknowledged that progress has been slower than expected, but things are still moving forward, he said.
+When the project was initially announced, company officials had said they expected to break ground on the facility in 2024, begin operations by 2026 and reach full capacity by 2031.
+Kapur said the project faced delays in securing the clearance it needed for the new facility.

-Brunswick Business & Industry Development wrote letters of support for Epsilon in the company’s efforts to secure tax credits but wasn’t directly involved, Early said.
+Early, too, acknowledged progress on the plant has been slower than expected.
+Brunswick Business & Industry Development wrote several letters of support for Epsilon in the company’s efforts to secure the federal tax credits, but the organization wasn’t directly involved in the application, Early said.

-“They have been hoping to tap into some of those federal resources to assist with their project here in Brunswick County,” he said, “so this is very good news for them.”
+“That is actually something that they have driven themselves,” he said.
+“They have been hoping to tap into some of those federal resources to assist with their project here in Brunswick County, so this is very good news for them.”

-The IRS announced $6 billion in tax credits to more than 140 projects last week as part of the 48C program, according to a news release.
-The 48C program aims to fund projects that expand U.S. clean energy manufacturing and recycling capacity, expand U.S. critical materials processing and refining capacity and drive process efficiency and reduce greenhouse gas emissions at US industrial facilities, the release stated.
+The 48C program is administered by the Department of the Treasury and IRS in partnership with the Department of Energy.
+It aims to fund projects that expand clean energy manufacturing and recycling capacity in the U.S., grow critical materials processing and refining capacity, drive process efficiency and reduce greenhouse gas emissions at American industrial facilities, the release stated.

 Ico insights